bubble0h7/OhDarnBot/README.md

 Type `>config setup` in any text channel in your Discord Server.
 This will update any streaming members' roles to 'Currently Streaming'.

 ## Features
+This bot's features will likely end up being focused around general purpose and moderating, with the odd League of Legends commands.
 - [x] Dice rolling
 - [x] Random League Champion Generation
 - [ ] Set new guild members role (configurable default role)